samzipper/website-HEAL/content/join/_index.md

  - Academic transcripts (unofficial is fine)
  - Contact information for 3 professional references

 Review of applications will begin **November 1 2020**, but will continue until a suitable applicant pool is achieved.
-Promising candidates will then be encouraged to apply to the [KU Department of Geology](https://geo.ku.edu) graduate program, with a deadline of December 31.
+Promising candidates will then be encouraged to apply to the KU graduate program.

 ## Qualifications
 *Required Qualifications*